Pengfei0Xu/sdk_deploy/src/Lite3_sdk_deploy/README.md

 > - qe：clockwise/counter clockwise

 ## Sim-to-real
-**Before proceeding with this step, verify the version of your Lite3 system image.
-Ensure the image has ROS 2 and the transfer functionality package installed.
-If the image has not been upgraded, please contact your technical support.**
+Before proceeding with this step, verify **the version of your Lite3 system image**.
+Ensure the image has **ROS 2** and the **sdk_service functionality package** installed.
+If the image has not been upgraded, please contact your technical support.
-The default controller mode is currently set to keyboard mode.
-To switch to gamepad control, modify `RemoteCommandType::kKeyBoard` to `RemoteCommandType::kRetroidGamepad` in `main.cpp`.
+The default controller mode is currently set to gamepad mode.

+![alt text](../../img/lite3_app.png)

+If you want to switch to keyboard control, modify `RemoteCommandType::kRetroidGamepad` to `RemoteCommandType::kKeyBoard` in `main.cpp`.
 Please use this app for the following process!

-![alt text](../../img/lite3_app.png)

 You can download the structure parts mentioned in the video which is used to mount the AGX Jetson Orin on the robot with this [link](https://drive.google.com/file/d/1ksdvI1zkGVMrUQH-tLnD6jNTp4dic-UI/view?usp=drive_link).